DeepLabCut/DeepLabCut/docs/installation.md

 - Software:
      - Operating System: Linux (Ubuntu), MacOS* (Mojave), or Windows 10.
 However, the authors strongly recommend Ubuntu! *MacOS does not support NVIDIA GPUs (easily), so we only suggest this option for CPU use or a case where the user wants to label data, refine data, etc and then push the project to a cloud resource for GPU computing steps, or use MobileNets.
      - Anaconda/Python3: Anaconda: a free and open source distribution of the Python programming language (download from https://www.anaconda.com/).
 DeepLabCut is written in Python 3 (https://www.python.org/) and not compatible with Python 2.
-     - pip install deeplabcut (see below!)
+     - `pip install deeplabcut`
-     - TensorFlow (see below!)
+     - TensorFlow
-       - You will need [TensorFlow](https://www.tensorflow.org/) (we used version 1.0 in the paper, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.4, 1.8 to 1.13**) for Python 3 with GPU support.
+       - You will need [TensorFlow](https://www.tensorflow.org/) (we used version 1.0 in the paper, later versions also work with the provided code (we tested **TensorFlow versions 1.0 to 1.14**) for Python 3 with GPU support.
         - To note, is it possible to run DeepLabCut on your CPU, but it will be VERY slow (see: [Mathis & Warren](https://www.biorxiv.org/content/early/2018/10/30/457242)).
-However, this is the preferred path if you want to test DeepLabCut on your data before purchasing a GPU, with the added benefit of a straightforward installation!
+However, this is the preferred path if you want to test DeepLabCut on your own computer/data before purchasing a GPU, with the added benefit of a straightforward installation!
+Otherwise, use our COLAB notebooks for GPU access for testing.
-     - Docker: We highly recommend using the supplied [Docker container](https://github.com/MMathisLab/Docker4DeepLabCut2.0).
+     - Docker: We highly recommend advaced users use the supplied [Docker container](https://github.com/MMathisLab/Docker4DeepLabCut2.0).
      NOTE: [this container does not work on windows hosts!](https://github.com/NVIDIA/nvidia-docker/issues/43)